Mray2k4/Task-1-Simple-Personal-Website/Readme.md

 ## Summary

 A basic website with page changing functions.
-Nothing too face, has a little CSS in it.
+Nothing too fancy, has a little CSS in it.

 ## Author